Before you begin

 OPENCLAW_GATEWAY_TOKEN in EasyRunner’s secret/environment manager instead of

 committing it to the app definition.
+The image binds to loopback by default,

 Configure OpenClaw